Remember

 and took a new name, Priam as a young king of Troy and the city

-Priam ruled over Troy successfully three generation. he had fifty sons and twelve dauthers. his eldes son was the great worrior Hector.
+restored again.Priam ruled over Troy successfully three generation. he had fifty sons and twelve dauthers. his eldes son was the great worrior Hector.
 And his one of the sons, Paris, was the important instrument in the Troy History.

-Part of Fortress walls. |
+Part of the Fortress walls - Troy. |

 The

-famous myth tells , Eris -strife- had thrown down a golden apple 'for
+famous myth tells, Eris -strife- had thrown down a golden apple 'for

 the fairest' at the wedding of Peleus and Thetis, and Zeus, king of